dash0hq/dash0-operator/README.md

 The Dash0 operator supports the `PersesDashboard` custom resource definition defined by the [Perses operator](https://github.com/perses/perses-operator).
 The Perses dashboards specified in `PersesDashboard` custom resources are used to create [dashboards](https://www.dash0.com/documentation/dash0/dashboards) in Dash0.

+### Views

+The Dash0 operator supports the `Dash0View` custom resource definition which is used to create views on tracing or logging data within Dash0.

 ## Getting Started

 The preferred method of installation is via the operator's